corning-incorporated/citam/README.md

 will have a name and per-floor data (i.e. floorplan) ingested from SVG and CSV files.
 To add a new facility with one floor, follow the steps below.

 > Verbose option is available for all `citam` commands with option `-v`.
-Log level debug infomration can be obtained with stacking option `-v -v`
+Log level debug information can be obtained with stacking option `-v -v`

 **1. Ingest Floor Data**